There’s an endless number of reasons why the crime dramedy is worth watching. Here are four.

 1. The originality

 Claws isn’t quite like anything else on TV.
 The best comparison is Big Little Lies meets Breaking Bad meets Orange Is the New Black.
-The heart of the show is Desna’s relationship with her fellow nail technicians Jennifer (Jenn Lyon), Polly (Carrie Preston), Victoria (Karrueche Tran), and Ann (Judy Reyes).
+The heart of the show is Desna’s relationship with her fellow nail technicians Jennifer (Jenn Lyon), Polly (Carrie Preston), Virginia (Karrueche Tran), and Ann (Judy Reyes).
 They share a bond that rivals the ladies of Monterey and they manage to pull off some Walter White-esque criminal maneuvers week in and week out.
 All of this happens against a Floridian backdrop that is so saturated it puts the palette of The Florida Project to shame (more on this later).

 What is most refreshing about Claws is how complicated and flawed and real the women are.
 The show explores intersections of race, gender, sexuality, and class as Desna’s crew all strive for their slice of the American dream.
 The women all come from a wide variety of backgrounds and have unique struggles.
 Jennifer is a working mom who is trying to find the balance between her own life and what she needs to do for her family.
 Polly is trying to remain prim and proper despite her troubled criminal background.
 Ann, nicknamed “Quiet Ann” is the protector of the group who is fiercely loyal to Desna but who needs to learn how to put herself first sometimes.
-Victoria is the youngest of the squad, and she looks up to Desna, but she’s impulsive and naive, and this often lands her in trouble.
+Virginia is the youngest of the squad, and she looks up to Desna, but she’s impulsive and naive, and this often lands her in trouble.

 The women often make mistakes and fight with each other, but when push comes to shove, they’re always there for one another.
 The result is one of the most heartfelt and honest depictions of female friendships on television.